WCjai/MobileRobot-Assignment/README.md

 # MobileRobot-Assignment
 Mobile Robotics (18MHE458T) Assignment by <b>JAYACHANDRAN(RA1911038010019)</b>

 ## System Requirement
 * Ubuntu 20.04
 * ROS-Noetic
+### note: This repo uses https://github.com/YugAjmera/omni3ros_pkg repo's modifed simulation.
+For more Documentation chech that repository

 ## Getstart with Workspace
 Clone the repo in <b>`~/your_workspace_name/src`</b> by